tensorpack/tensorpack/examples/ImageNetModels/README.md

 This Inception-BN script reaches 27% single-crop error after 300k steps with 6 GPUs.

-This VGG16 script reaches 28.8% single-crop error after 100 epochs.
+This VGG16 script reaches 28.8% single-crop error after 100 epochs (30h with 8 P100s).
+It gets 1% better if BN is enabled.

 ### ResNet, DoReFa-Net